pilcrowonpaper/lucia-appwrite-adapter/README.md

-# Appwrite adapter for AppWrite
+# Appwrite adapter for Lucia

 > This is a community supported and cannot be guaranteed to work with the latest version of Lucia